-If the Commission approves staff's recommendations in Issues 1(a) and 1(b), then this docket should be closed.
-The parties may negotiate a commercial agreement pursuant to §251(a).
-If the Commission denies staff's recommendations in Issues 1(a) and 1(b), then the docket should remain open for resolution of the remaining 22 issues.
-Apart from the consideration of Issues 1(a) and 1(b), staff has become aware of several public policy matters that may warrant examination with the emergence of competitive 911/E911 providers.
-As such, staff recommends that the Commission direct staff to further explore these matters.
+This docket shall be closed and the parties may negotiate a commercial agreement pursuant to §251(a).
+We are aware of several public policy matters that may warrant examination with the emergence of competitive 911/E911 providers.
+As such, we direct our staff to further explore these matters.